sourabhshete99/Data-analysis-covid-19/README.md

-# Data-analysis-covid-19
+# COVID-19 DATA ANALYSIS & PREDICTION
-Data analysis project on Covid-19 data (as of till Jan 2021)
+## Data analysis project on Covid-19 data (as of till Jan 2021)

 PROCEDURE :
 The covid data required for this analysing  project is downloaded from the sites given below